GrokInteractive/compendium/guides/QA/README.md

 http://www.cockos.com/licecap/

-Use LiCEcap to capture a screencast as a gif.
-Great to put in trello cards, slack chats, emails, really anywhere you need to share a snippet of video.
+Use LiCEcap to capture a screencast as a `.gif`.
+Great to put in Trello cards, Slack chats, email; really anywhere you need to share a snippet of video.

 ## Pre-Flight Checklist